top of page

 • POLICIES

 Our goal is to always make sure you receive optimal results however, due to different skin types and outside factors outside of our control that could affect the final product, there are no guarantees.
 We do require a deposit of $100 in order to book and confirm your appointment.
 Please note that all deposits are non-refundable.
 The deposit will be deducted from your overall cost.
-Cancellations will automatically result in a forfeit of your deposit.

 • RESCHEDULE POLICY